Chailey: Governance

 Chailey is governed at the local level by Chailey Parish Council which consists of eleven councillors meeting twice monthly.
 The parish council is responsible for local amenities such as the provision of litter bins, bus shelters and allotments.
 They also provide a voice into the district council meetings.
 The May 2007 election was uncontested due to only eight candidates standing.
 Three more councillors were later co-opted to the council.

 The next level of government is Lewes District Council.
 The District council supplies services such as refuse collection, planning consent, leisure amenities and council tax collection.
 Chailey is covered by the Chailey and Wivelsfield ward which returns two seats.
 In the May 2007 election, two councillors from the local Conservative party were elected.
 This ward is called Chailey and Wivelsfield and had a population of 5,068 at the 2011 Census.

 Chailey lies within the Chailey ward for the next tier of government, East Sussex County Council.
 The ward also includes Ditchling, East Chiltington, Newick, Plumpton, St John Without, Streat, Westmeston and Wivelsfield.
 The County Council provides services such as roads and transport, social services, libraries and trading standards.
 The June 2009 election resulted in a win for the Conservative Meg Stroude, in 2013 and 2017 the Conservative Jim Sheppard and in 2021 the Conservative Matthew Milligan.

-The UK Parliament constituency for Chailey is Lewes.
-The Liberal Democrat Norman Baker served as the constituency MP from 1997 to 2015 when it was won by Maria Caulfield.
+The UK Parliament constituency for Chailey is East Grinstead and Uckfield.
+Created prior to the 2024 General Election, it is represented by Mims Davies, a Conservative.

 Prior to Brexit in 2020, the village was part of the South East England constituency in the European Parliament.